New York City apartment fire kills at least 19 | DW | 09.01.2022

 Nine children were among those killed, The New York Times and other US news outlets reported.

-The fire broke out at a 19-story building in The Bronx around 11:00 a.m.
+The fire broke out at a 19-story building in the Bronx around 11 a.m.
 (1600 GMT), with the blaze quickly spreading throughout the building.

 Around 200 firefighters responded to the scene, the city's fire department said, where they discovered victims on every floor of the building.